 Domesticated high bush blueberries grow very well in the Fraser Valley area of B.C., with its naturally acidic soil, ample rain, and mild climate that doesn’t damage the winter buds.
 Try to move these plants to colder areas though, and you’ll find that the plants get weaker and weaker every year, until they finally die completely.
 At the same time, wild, low bush blueberries sprawl close to the ground in colder areas of BC, in the same places that Kinnikinnic grows.
 Wild blueberries will take over recently logged areas or burned areas and are a favourite of the black bear, so watch for bears, if you are harvesting in the wild.

 Bring them home and domesticate them by planting their seed, in raised beds, in full sun, where you want them to grow.
 Expect it to take 2 years for your blueberries to become established.
 Then you can harvest these tiny, but rich tasting and healthy fruit.
+Look for black currants in the same areas as wild blueberries, and add them to your wild fruit domestication.

 Propagating wild blueberries from seed: